hackerspacesg/hackerspace.sg/contents/about/_index/main.markdown

 The members of Hackerspace.SG acknowledge and appreciate the efforts of the community in helping put the space together.
 The following list is not exhaustive.

-Luther Goh Lu Feng, Justin Lee, Ruiwen Chua, Meng Weng Wong, Michael Cheng, Lakshan Perera, Sayanee Basu, Drenboy
+Luther Goh Lu Feng, Justin Lee, Ruiwen Chua, Meng Weng Wong, Michael Cheng, Lakshan Perera, Sayanee Basu, Drenboy, [Boon Teck](http://kidotech.com/)

 ## Facilities